 Eric West is a guitarist, composer and publisher who has performed and recorded with classical ensembles, folk groups and a children’s music duo.
 He has composed and arranged music for radio, television and stage.
 West’s music is featured on over a dozen recordings.
-His publications – include a guitar method book/CD, seven volumes of folk song arrangements, and a children’s book/CD – have been selected as curriculum resources by the NL Department of Education.
+His publications include a guitar method book/CD, seven volumes of folk song arrangements, and a children’s book/CD; many of the books are currently used as curriculum resources by the Newfoundland and Labrador Department of Education.

 Eric performs primarily on solo guitar and ukulele, playing a variety of original compositions, traditional arrangements and classical pieces.
 He also gives workshops at schools and music camps.
 West has performed and recorded with some of the top musicians in Newfoundland and Labrador.